metonym/svelte-highlight/README.md

 {/await}
 ```

 `loadLanguage` accepts a [supported language name](SUPPORTED_LANGUAGES.md), dynamically imports its grammar, and resolves with the language object.
 It rejects with an `Unknown language` error for an unrecognized name, so handle the `{:catch}` block (or `.catch`) when the name comes from untrusted input.
+Grammars with embedded sublanguages (`astro`, `svelte`, and others with a `dependencies` list) register their dependencies automatically — `Highlight`, `HighlightAuto`, and `HighlightSvelte` all call `ensureRegistered` on the language they're given, which registers the grammar and recurses through its dependencies.

+`loadLanguage` does a fresh `import()` on every call and keeps no explicit cache, but it's safe to call repeatedly for the same name: module loaders dedupe dynamic imports by resolved specifier rather than re-fetching, so repeated calls resolve to the same cached module.

-> **Note:** Because the imported name is dynamic, the bundler cannot prune unused grammars and will emit a chunk for every language.
+> **Note:** Because the imported name is dynamic, the bundler cannot prune unused grammars and will emit a chunk for every language — all 279 shipped grammars.
 Prefer a static `import` when the language is known ahead of time, and reach for `loadLanguage` only when it is not.

 A practical case is rendering Markdown, where each fenced block declares its own language: